82. How to show executive presence in a job interview.May 17, 2021

 3. Speak the truth to power

 How can we be at ease with office politics?
 How can we say what we think about that terrible new policy or new company website without burning bridges or committing a career-limiting move?

-You really need to have a spine to share your convictions in a way that doesn't upset people and doesn't burn your chances.
-The key is to find ways to communicate the important message that will benefit the company's future, giving your positive and constructive feedback.
-The goal is to support the organization to actually change, evolve, and grow.
+It would help if you had a spine to share your convictions in a way that doesn't upset people and doesn't burn your chances.
+The key is to find ways to communicate the critical message that will benefit the company's future, giving your positive and constructive feedback.
+The goal is to support the organization to change, evolve, and grow.

 It's a thin line to navigate when you need to develop the ability to walk into a room with decision-makers and challenge authority!
 And sometimes, that challenge will happen during your job interview.
-It's not really about being right or wrong.
-It's about how you can tell a story that enables positive change.
+It's not really about being right or wrong, and it's about how you can tell a story that enables positive change.